facebookincubator/FBX2glTF/README.md

   Your FBX is likely constructed with the assumption that `(0, 0)` is bottom left, whereas glTF has `(0, 0)` as top left.
 To produce spec-compliant glTF, we must flip the texcoords.
 To request unflipped coordinates:
+- '--animation-files' will try to read in additional animations from multiple fbx files with numbers added to the base name (eg. test1.fbx, test2.fbx, ...).
+  It will apply animations to geometry in the base file by matching the node names, so make sure all nodes have a unique name.
 - `--long-indices` lets you force the use of either 16-bit or 32-bit indices.
   The default option is auto, which make the choice on a per-mesh-size basis.
 - `--compute-normals` controls when automatic vertex normals should be computed